Visit our Facebook page for more images and news.

 Sunday (Feb.
 18) at 10:00 AM

 Here at Fort Collins Mennonite Fellowship (FCMF), we practice the "radical inclusivity" of Jesus.
 This means working with, having compassion for, and getting to know people who, as Jesus said, are the “least of us” and are often on the margins of society.

-Whether it’s welcoming sexual and gender minorities in to our community, hosting homeless families in the Faith Family Hospitality program, helping immigrants, or working for a healthcare system that benefits all, we try to walk in the footsteps of Jesus as best we can.
+Whether it’s welcoming sexual and gender minorities into our community, helping homeless families in the Faith Family Hospitality program, welcoming homeless individuals who visit us for warmth, food, and fellowship, helping immigrants, or working for a healthcare system that benefits all, we try to walk in the footsteps of Jesus as best we can.

 We use our hands to do God's work, focusing on issues of social justice, peace, and helping those in need.